 How do you experience adventure at Dartmouth?
-You may be weathering the long winter months in a frozen land far from home or boldly braving new mental shores in the classroom.
-Perhaps you are revolutionizing science, medicine, sports, or society for generations to come.
 The truth is, there is no single Dartmouth adventure.
 We all experience moments of courage and risk-taking differently.
 Some individual adventures culminate at Dartmouth, others begin here.
 In this exhibit, we offer a small sampling of individuals and groups who have helped to shape the adventuresome spirit at Dartmouth -- through innovation, service, teaching, athleticism, exploration, and leadership.

 Latin for “a course of life,” a curriculum vitae can be a written summary of past accomplishments, but it can also be understood as the arc of experience that runs through our lives.
 In this exhibit, we invite you to reflect on the course of the liberal arts throughout the life of Dartmouth College.